-This holiday season, as shopping center parking lots fill with millions of vehicles, AAA is warning drivers to avoid a common parking lot mistake: pull-forward parking that later requires backing up to exit the space.
+This holiday season, as shopping centers fill with millions of vehicles, the American Automobile Association (AAA) is warning drivers to avoid a common parking lot mistake: pull-forward parking that later requires backing up to exit the space.

 Many fleet safety experts advise drivers to rely on pull-through parking.
 That’s when a driver locates two empty spaces, and drives through one space before parking in the other.
 As a result, the vehicle both enters and exits the parking space without ever backing up.
 But this time of year, spaces are often scarce and pull-through parking isn’t always available.

-That’s when backing into a parking space is the best option – even if the vehicle is equipped with such safety technology as rear cross-traffic alert systems, AAA said.
+That’s when backing into a parking space is the best option—even if the vehicle is equipped with new car technology such as rear cross-traffic alert systems, AAA said.

 “Recognizing that American parking habits differ from much of the world, automakers are increasingly adding technology to vehicles that is designed to address rear visibility concerns,” said John Nielsen, AAA’s managing director of automotive engineering and repair.
 “However, AAA’s testing of these systems reveals significant shortcomings when used in real-world conditions, and Americans should rely more on driving skills than technology.”

-In partnership with the Automobile Club of Southern California’s Automotive Research Center, AAA tested rear cross-traffic alert systems designed to alert drivers to traffic passing behind a reversing vehicle.
+In partnership with the Automobile Club of Southern California’s Automotive Research Center, AAA tested rear cross-traffic alert systems designed to warn drivers of traffic passing behind a reversing vehicle.
 Researchers found that significant system limitations exist when a car is parked between larger vehicles, such as SUVs or minivans.

-In this common parking lot scenario, AAA said, the tested systems failed to detect pedestrians, bicyclists, motorcycles and other vehicles at alarming rates:
+In this common parking lot scenario, AAA said, the tested systems failed to detect pedestrians, bicyclists, motorcycles, and other approaching vehicles at alarming rates:

 - A passing motorcycle was not detected by the systems in 48% of tests.